facebook/fresco/CONTRIBUTING.md

 ## Coding Style

-* 2 spaces for indentation rather than tabs
+* Use 2 spaces for indentation rather than using tabs.
-* 100 character line length
+* 100 character line length is suggested.
 * Although officially archived, we still follow the practice of Oracle's [Coding Conventions for the Java Programming Language](http://www.oracle.com/technetwork/java/javase/documentation/codeconvtoc-136057.html).